jtai/brood/README.md

 Connecting to Gearman
 ---------------------

+The Gearman configuration is used by the Overlord and Drones to determine how to connect to the Gearman job server.

 Each config file should have exactly one `<gearman>` element.
 A `timeout` attribute can be specified to set the timeout for Gearman socket I/O activity.
 Within the `<gearman>` element, there should be at least one `<server>`